Main index (all topics)

-Venice has some 150 canals that range from tiny, quiet "side canals" to the busy Grand Canal (a former river) and the Giudecca canal (which accommodates large ships).
+Venice has some 150 canals that range from tiny, quiet "side canals" to the busy Grand Canal (a former river) and the Giudecca canal (which is big enough for cruise ships).
 Go for a walk or a boat ride, and here's what you'll find.

 The name "Venice" and the word "canal" go hand in hand--so much so that any city or town with a network of canals is likely to be promoted as "The Venice of [insert region, country, or continent]."

-In the real Venice, or Venezia (a.k.a. "the Venice of Italy"), more than 150 canals wend their way through the city's historic center.
+In the original Venice, or Venezia, more than 150 canals wend their way through the Italian city's historic center.
 Most of them weren't created by Venetians--they were simply gaps between the cluster of nearly 120 islands that eventually became the the Venetian Republic or La Serenissima.

 Today, Venice has three major canals: